WenshuaiJiangCorn/sl-experiment-wj/README.md

 ### Hardware Dependencies

-**Note!** These dependencies only apply to the 'VRPC,' the main PC that will be running the data acquisition and preprocessing pipelines.
+**Note!** These dependencies only apply to the 'VRPC,' the main PC that runs the data acquisition and preprocessing pipelines.
+Hardware dependencies for the ScanImagePC are determined by ThorLabs.

 - [Nvidia GPU](https://www.nvidia.com/en-us/).
 This library uses GPU hardware acceleration to encode acquired video data.
 Any Nvidia GPU with hardware encoding chip(s) should work as expected.
 The library was tested with RTX 4090.
-- A CPU with at least 12, preferably 16 physical cores.
+- A CPU with at least 12, preferably 16, physical cores.
 This library has been tested with [AMD Ryzen 7950X CPU](https://www.amd.com/en/products/processors/desktops/ryzen/7000-series/amd-ryzen-9-7950x.html).
   It is recommended to use CPUs with 'full' cores, instead of the modern Intel’s design of 'e' and 'p' cores for predictable performance of all library components.
 - A 10-Gigabit capable motherboard or Ethernet adapter, such as [X550-T2](https://shorturl.at/fLLe9).
 Primarily, this is required for the high-quality machine vision camera used to record videos of the animal’s face.
-We also used 10-G lines for transferring the data between the PCs used in the data acquisition process and destinations used for long-term data storage.
+We also use 10-Gigabit lines for transferring the data between the PCs used in the data acquisition process and destinations used for long-term data storage (see [data management section](#data-structure-and-management)).
 ___

 ## Installation